gamemann/C-To-Assembly-Tests/README.md

 You'll notice a lot of optimizations within the Assembly code from `-O1` to `-O3`.

 ## System
 This was all tested on my Linux VM running `virtio_net` drivers and Ubuntu 20.04 Server.
+The Linux kernel the tests in `asm/` were built with was `5.15.2-051502-generic`.

 ## Credits
 * [Christian Deacon](https://github.com/gamemann)